Albany adder: Taxonomy

 It is found in Eastern and southern Cape Province in South Africa.
+They are also found in succulent thickets in the Algoa Bay area of the Eastern Cape, occurring between 50 and 500 m above sea level.

 The type locality is listed as "The Dene (Port Elizabeth), Addo, and from dry scrub districts near Grahamstown such as Brak Kloof, farm Springvale, and Kleinpoort near Committees ...
 Eastern Cape Province, South Africa."